 An Italian aperitivo is a tradition that takes place all across the country and is definitely something that you want to experience.
-The aperitivo is essentially the country’s answer to “happy hour” though truly it is much more than just discounted drinks.
+The aperitivo is essentially the country’s answer to “happy hour”.
+However, it is so much more than just discounted drinks.

-Aperitivo originated in the north of Italy but it is something of a tradition all over the country.
-Aperitivo in Southern Italy is often relatively cheaper.
+Aperitivo originated in the north of Italy.
+However, it is something of a tradition all over the country.
+Aperitivos in Southern Italy is often relatively cheaper.

-Be Prepared and Open Minded for Anything to Happen
+Be Prepared and Ready for Anything to Happen

 When I took the train from Catania to Palermo in Sicily, the train broke down somewhere in the middle of Sicily.
 After waiting for several hours, our replacement bus arrived.

 Somehow though, the bus driver got lost in the farms and fields of central Sicily and had to stop to ask several tractor drivers for help.
-Annoying at the time, since it ended up taking almost 12 hours to reach Palermo, but a funny story in hindsight.
+This was annoying at the time since it ended up taking almost 12 hours to reach Palermo.
+However, it is a funny story in hindsight.

-The Italians and Sicilians on board were just joking about how we had the opportunity to experience “agriturismo” which perfectly sums up how laidback most of these people are.
+The Italians and Sicilians on board were just joking about how we had the opportunity to experience “agriturismo”.
+This perfectly sums up how laidback most of these people are.

 Just keep this in mind and never let yourself reach a point when you have only pocket change.
-In a way it works out better for you too, since conversion and foreign transaction fees quickly accumulate if you keep using your bank cards abroad.
+In a way, it works out better for you too.
+Conversion and foreign transaction fees quickly accumulate if you keep using your bank cards abroad.

-Have any questions about Southern Italy travel or Italy in general?
-As mentioned, I lived in Naples and Sicily and my heritage is Neapolitan.
+Do you have any questions about Southern Italy travel or planning a trip to Italy in general?
+I lived in Naples and Sicily and my heritage is Neapolitan.

 Feel free to reach out to me via the comments below or via email with any questions/concerns that you may have!
 Safe travels, Melissa xo